Elevationacademy/fullstack-selfpaced/react/project-quicknotes/README.md

 - Add a popup modal to show a note
 - When a note is clicked, the modal should show the note information
 - You can use this library: https://github.com/reactjs/react-modal
-- Or you can search for a different one if you like (if you use a UI library, it might have a modal component)
+- Or you can use Mantine's modal: https://mantine.dev/core/modal/
+- (you can also use Mantine to easily design other parts of your project)
+- Or any other library...

 ![](./img/step-4.gif)